karpet/qic-dvcw/README.md

 * Project site is a partner organization supplying data.
 There are three.

+## Preparing Source data

+* Save each .xlsx as a separate Windows format CSV for each worksheet.
+* Convert each CSV to JSON (using the csv2json tool or similar).
+* Name each JSON file according to the site conventions (see bin/:site/build scripts e.g.).
+* `perl bin/:site/build data/:site/:ymd`

 ## Target file

 The target .csv file has dates formatted as `yyyy/mm/dd`.
 This is proper ISO8601 format.
 If you open the .csv